hackclub/hackclub/workshops/todo-list-app/README.md

 ![Output with input](https://cloud-792qf1oid.vercel.app/0input.js.png)

-Looks good, doesn't it! :joy:
+Looks good, doesn't it! 😂

 ![Database](https://cloud-792qf1oid.vercel.app/1input_to_database.png)

-The data you add through `input`, after clicking the button, will be appended to Firebase in realtime.
+The data you add through `input`, after clicking the button, will be appended to Firebase in real-time.

 ### Creating Todo List

-Create a new component `TodoList.js` in the components folder.
+Create a new component, `TodoList.js`, in the components folder.
 Import `React`, `Firebase`, create and export a functional component.

 ```jsx
 import React, { useState, useEffect } from 'react'